MK2112/nn-zero-to-hero-notes/T003 - Software in the era of AI/T003 - Software_in_the_era_of_AI - Notes.md

 - [Cursor](https://cursor.so/)
 - [Windsurf](https://windsurf.com/)

 This is a juicy emerging market.
 Expectations are high.
-This can be seen with the recent acquisition of Windsurf by OpenAI for $3 billion. **Here's what [Windsurf](https://windsurf.com/) looks like:**
+This can be seen with the recent attempted (but failed) acquisition of Windsurf by OpenAI for $3 billion. **Here's what [Windsurf](https://windsurf.com/) looks like:**

 <center>
 	<img src="./img/windsurf.png" style="width: auto; height: 600px;" />